al-caveman/cavemancms/content_raw/cavemark/article.md

 link:mistune
 url:https://github.com/lepture/mistune
-text:mistune

 link:cavemark
 url:https://github.com/al-caveman/cavemark
-text:CaveMark

 footnote:clarifyspeed
 text:For a Python module, speed, by itself, is not a major criterion in my view.
 But, I think it reflects how carefully CaveMark is developed.

-# cavemark is out!
+# [cavemark:CaveMark] is out!

-CavemanCMS, and all articles in this website, currently use [cavemark] as their markdown parser.
+CavemanCMS, and all articles in this website, currently use [cavemark:CaveMark] as their markdown parser.
 Neat $\LaTeX$-like formatting with little effort!

 CaveMark is nice because it: